BUSTED! NYT Exposed For "FAKE NEWS" Use "Stealth Edits" To Cover What They Did... | John Hawkins' Right Wing News

 Apparently, Thrush has already forgotten about the attack in November by a Somali refugee in Ohio who ran his car into a crowd and then jumped out with a knife?
 On social media, he tied his attack to anger at America for actions in Muslim countries.
 How about the Somali refugee who in September yelled “Allahu Akbar” and knifed nine people in a Minnesota mall?

-According to YC, readers pointed out that NYT made “stealth edits” to amend their story after being called out on trying to minimize the number of murders occuring in the US at the hands of Muslim extremists.
+According to YC, readers pointed out that the NYT made “stealth edits” to amend their story after being called out on trying to minimize the number of murders occurring in the US at the hands of Muslim extremists.

 High-profile liberals were quick to spread the story without doing any research into the numbers.